 We have a large number of students on the special educational needs (SEN) register for a wide variety of needs, from specific learning difficulties, such as dyslexia, to physical disabilities.

 We currently have a large team of learning support assistants, who work in lessons with students with statements of special needs or educational health care plans and students on the SEN register.
-The learning support team are organised in teams specific to need.

 We run ‘Stepping Up’, a transition group for students in Year 6 who may find the transition from primary school challenging, these run in the summer term before the students join SNS in September.